Science Department Staff

 We are housed in 6 laboratories, three of which were fully refurbished in 2011, thanks to a grant from the Wolfson Foundation, a science ICT suite and two preparation rooms.

-As well as teaching Science, members of the team get involved in wider school activities such as : Science clubs, STEM activities, Engineers of the Future – Lego Club, peer support, Health and Social Care, trips plus much more!
+As well as teaching Science, members of the team get involved in wider school activities such as : Science clubs, STEM activities, Engineers of the Future – Lego Club, Maths, hockey, football, Health and Social Care, trips plus much more!

 At Balshaw’s we want to enrich our students fully in the wonderful world of Science!